-Sunrise on a misty morning - photo courtesy of Don Yurewicz
+Ship Island on a rainy day - photo courtesy of Don Yurewicz

 Introduction to Lake Modelling - the first half of this webinar is an excellent review of lake dynamics.

 Eagles and NH Lakes - The sight of eagles soaring over our lakes is becoming a more and more common occurrence here in New Hampshire.
 Find out how the population of eagles is recovering throughout the state and what you can do to help!